poketo/poketo-service/README.md

 GET    /chapter?siteId=1&seriesSlug=2&chapterSlug=3 Get chapter info by site and slug
 ```

-The plan is to split the ["api" folder](https://github.com/poketo/service/tree/master/lib/api) into it's own Node library so others can build on top of it too.
+The plan is to split [the api folder](https://github.com/poketo/service/tree/master/lib/api) into it's own Node library so others can build on top of it too.

 ### Colophon